-Did you know you can make things like muffins, pancakes and breakfast cakes without flour and by using oats?
-It is possible and it’s delicious!
+Did you know you can make things like muffins, pancakes and breakfast cakes with only oats, no flour?
+Yes, it is possible and it’s delicious!
 There are many benefits to eating oats everyday – they’re nutritious, support your digestive and heart health and can prevent chronic disease.

-If the thought of stirring oatmeal every morning is preventing you from eating your daily dose of oats, you need to try these recipes.
-They’re super easy to make and very delicious!
+If the thought of stirring oatmeal every morning is preventing you from eating your daily dose of oats, you need to try these easy oatmeal recipes.
 Your kids will love them as well, I promise.

 Some of these recipes use honey – if you’re making these for a child under 1 year old, use maple syrup instead as children under one shouldn’t eat honey.